hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 })
 ```

-This block of code generates a new box that is positioned 18 away from 0 in the z coordinate and -20 away from 0 in the x coordinate, basically I moved the box to the left.
+- This time, the shape is moved forward...
+This creates an space between the red square and this new shape.
+- The shape is moved to the left within the x-axis

 ![result 1](https://cloud-kg0xtr3hs.vercel.app/0image.png)